Siouxland Forecast: January 11, 2020

-SIOUX CITY, Iowa (KCAU)- Good afternoon and happy Saturday Siouxland!
+SIOUX CITY, Iowa (KCAU)- Good evening and happy Saturday Siouxland!
 Get out and enjoy the sun while you can today because we have some cloudy days ahead of us!

 Tomorrow is going to be on the chilly side.
 We have several snow chances coming up this week, and arctic air is set to return, dropping temperatures into the negatives!